MusicHound: MusicHound Rock: The Essential Album Guide

 Edited by Gary Graff and published in 1996, MusicHound Rock was the first guide in the series.
 A revised edition appeared in 1999, co-edited by Graff and Daniel Durchholz.
 Among the guide's reviewers were US music critics Joel Selvin (San Francisco Chronicle), Mark J. Petracca (Creem), Greg Kot (Chicago Tribune, Rolling Stone), Brian Mansfield (USA Today), Thor Christensen (Dallas Morning News, Spin), and Roger Catlin (Hartford Courant).
 Other contributors included: Gary Pig Gold, who went on to work on six subsequent MusicHound guides; Grant Alden and Peter Blackstock, co-founding editors of No Depression magazine; The Big Takeover publisher Jack Rabid, who had previously written for Trouser Press's record guide; Guitar World editor Alan Paul; and Anders Wright, news editor of the music website Wall of Sound.
-In 1996, the book contained entries for some 2500 artists; in this first edition, the reviewers deemed that 541 albums were worthy of a five-bone rating.
+In 1996, the book contained entries for some 2,500 artists; in this first edition, the reviewers deemed that 541 albums were worthy of a five-bone rating.

 The 1999 edition came with a CD, supplied by Capitol Records, and included "What album changed your life?" sidebars written by celebrity musicians.
-Among the latter contributors were the following: Joan Baez, Peter Buck, Adam Clayton, Phil Collins, Jakob Dylan, Ben Harper, Mickey Hart, Lenny Kravitz, Simon LeBon, Stevie Nicks, Lou Reed, Robbie Robertson, Gene Simmons, Patti Smith, Paul Stanley, Sting and Pete Townshend.
+Among the latter contributors were the following: Joan Baez, Peter Buck, Adam Clayton, Phil Collins, Jakob Dylan, Ben Harper, Mickey Hart, Lenny Kravitz, Simon Le Bon, Stevie Nicks, Lou Reed, Robbie Robertson, Gene Simmons, Patti Smith, Paul Stanley, Sting and Pete Townshend.
 The book's foreword was written by Doug Fieger, singer and guitarist with the Knack.
 Writing in The Riverfront Times in July 1999, Jason Toon noted "some unique elements" that the guide offered – such as details on each artist's main influences and who they in turn influenced – while comparing MusicHound Rock with reference works by Penguin, Rough Guide and AllMusic.